 But another option is the sale-leaseback.

-That’s why we offer customized sale-leaseback solutions for homeowners.
-Whether you want to stay in your home for now or forever, we make it possible to convert your equity to cash and eliminate your mortgage payments.
+A sale-leaseback solution makes it possible to convert your equity to cash and eliminate your mortgage payments.